anipalur/gce-a-levels-bot/.github/SUPPORT.md

 # Getting Support

-Thank you for your interest in this project!
+Firstly, thank you for your interest in this project!

 If you're reporting a bug or requesting a new feature, please ensure your request has not been raised before on [GitHub Issues](https://github.com/anipalur/gce-a-levels-bot/issues "Visit the GitHub Issues tab.").